 Gajanana Maharaj does not "understand Vedanta and its theories" because false Vedanta (about which he is speaking) and its theories are foolish and absolutely untrue.
 There is a tremendous amount of spurious "Advaita" and "Non-dualism" current today.
 They are simplistic and irrational to the maximum degree, and its teachers and adherents would declare that I say this because I just do not "understand" it.
 And Maharaj acknowledges that he does not "understand" it either, because it is utter nonsense and juggling of words.
-I have written "Fools' Parade," an essay on the subject of false Vedanta/Advaita and put it in this book as an appendix.
-It will make clear what I have just been saying.

 However, Gajanana Maharaj speaks of "seeking in myself my own Self."
 There is the higher Self and the lower self.
 The lower self is our physical, astral and causal bodies, which include the mind and intellect, and the higher Self is the pure spirit itself, the jivatman, the individual Self which, as Maharaj says, "is one and beyond all these [relative] things, which is eternal, which is life and which is joy incarnate" since it has the Paramatman, the Supreme Self, as its inmost essence.
 Both the jivatman and the Paramatman are that "which is eternal, which is life and which is joy incarnate."
-For our true self, though not Divinity is yet divine, being a part of Divinity, just as a wave is part of the ocean.
+For our true Self, though not Divinity is yet divine, being a part of Divinity, just as a wave is part of the ocean.
 The ocean is the wave, but the wave is not the (entire) ocean.
 Obviously the most urgent and intelligent thing in life is to seek, enter and know our Self and be permanently established in that experiential Knowing.